 For more information from the Massachusetts Drought Management Taskforce visit: https://www.mass.gov/info-details/drought-status.

-Therefore, our current water conservation level is: LEVEL 2: Significant Drought
+Our current water conservation level is: LEVEL 1: Mild Drought

 Private irrigation wells are not required to follow the water conservation measures, however, please remember that irrigation wells are taking water from the same aquifer as Yarmouth’s drinking water wells, so please water wisely!